Part A – Application

 Only full-time students can apply for on-campus accommodation after programme registration.
 On-campus accommodation places are very competitive.
 Approval is subject to availability of places.

-PGDE classes may be held at Tai Po Campus / Tseung Kwan O Study Centre / North Point Study Centre / Satellite Study Centre in urban locations and/or Sports Centre as decided by the University.
+PGDE classes may be held at Tai Po Campus and/or Tseung Kwan O Study Centre/ North Point Study Centre/ Kowloon Tong Satellite Study Centre or Sports Centre as decided by the University.

 It is dependent on the timetable arrangements of individual programmes.
 It is possible that you may need to attend classes in the evening with the Part-time PGDE students.
 You will receive your personal timetable during the programme orientation.